When you feel unreachable, we are here. Reach out.

 As an administrative assistant, I am honored to be part of a team that works so hard to care for others in need and bring hope into their futures.

 I am a grateful member of the recovery community and cherish the beautiful life recovery has given me.
 I’m a proud mother, and my son means the world to me.
 I believe wholeheartedly that one addict helping another is without parallel.
 My heart is for helping others—especially women—on their recovery journeys.
 I meet them exactly where they are, walking alongside them as they learn to love themselves and recognize their worth and value.
-I feel honored to love others until they can love themselves, supporting them as they navigate their way into healthy, fulfilling, and productive lives.

 Meet our Board